The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 Enabling the default widget

-To use the Web Widget, you need to enable it via the Zendesk Support Widget admin page, which you can access by clicking Channels > Widget.
-You can view the default widget settings by clicking the Customization tab.
+To use the Web Widget (Classic), you need to enable it via the Zendesk Support Web Widget (Classic) admin page.

 The default settings include: